Austin Ekeler: 2020

 On March 16, 2020, Ekeler signed a four-year $24.5 million contract extension with the Chargers.
-In Week 2 against the Kansas City Chiefs, Ekeler rushed 16 times for 93 yards and caught 4 passes for 55 yards during the 23–20 overtime loss.
+In Week 2 against the Chiefs, Ekeler rushed 16 times for 93 yards and caught 4 passes for 55 yards during the 23–20 overtime loss.
 In Week 3 against the Carolina Panthers, Ekeler recorded 143 yards from scrimmage and a rushing touchdown during the 21–16 loss.
 In Week 4, Ekeler suffered a hamstring injury and a hyperextended knee and was expected to miss four to six weeks.
 He was placed on injured reserve on October 9, 2020.
 He was activated on November 28, 2020.

 Ekeler made his return from injury in Week 12 against the Buffalo Bills.
 During the game, he recorded 44 rushing yards and 85 receiving yards during the 27–17 loss.
 In Week 14 against the Atlanta Falcons, he recorded 146 yards from scrimmage during the 20–17 win.
 Ekeler finished the 2020 season with 116 carries for 530 rushing yards and one rushing touchdown to go along with 54 receptions for 403 receiving yards and two receiving touchdowns.

 2021

 In Week 4, against the Las Vegas Raiders, Ekeler had 15 carries for 117 rushing yards, one rushing touchdown, and one receiving touchdown in the 28–14 victory.
 The following week, against the Cleveland Browns, Ekeler had 119 scrimmage yards, two rushing touchdowns, and one receiving touchdown in the 47–42 victory.
-In Week 11, against the PIttsburgh Steelers, he had 115 scrimmage yards, two rushing touchdowns, and two receiving touchdowns in the 41–37 victory.
-Ekeler tallied 206 attempts for 911 rushing yards and 12 rushing touchdowns to go along with 70 receptions for 647 receiving yards and eight receiving touchdowns.
+In Week 11, against the Pittsburgh Steelers, he had 115 scrimmage yards, two rushing touchdowns, and two receiving touchdowns in the 41–37 victory.

+Overall in 2021, Ekeler tallied 206 attempts for 911 rushing yards and 12 rushing touchdowns, all career-highs, to go along with 70 receptions for 647 receiving yards and eight receiving touchdowns.
 Ekeler had eight games going over 100 yards from scrimmage.
+With 20 total touchdowns, he tied with Colts running back Jonathan Taylor in total touchdowns scored.

-With 20 total touchdowns, Ekeler joined Hall of Fame running back LaDainian Tomlinson as the only two players in Chargers franchise history to score that many touchdowns in a single season.
-Ekeler, along with Colts running back Jonathan Taylor, led the NFL in touchdowns.
-Ekeler was ranked 46th by his fellow players on the NFL Top 100 Players of 2022.
+Ekeler also joined Hall of Fame running back LaDainian Tomlinson as the only two players in Chargers franchise history to score at least 20 touchdowns in a single season.
+He was ranked 46th by his fellow players on the NFL Top 100 Players of 2022.